Yashtuf/BeginnerOpenSource-Hacktoberfest/README.md

 <br>

-## Avoid Conflicts {Syncing your fork}
+## Avoid Conflicts

 An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PRs may be merged while you're working on your branch/fork.

 ```terminal
 git remote add upstream https://github.com/yaswanthteja/BeginnerOpenSource-Hacktoberfest